syazaizz/atmospheric-response-solar-forcing/README.md

 # atmospheric-response-solar-forcing

-Mini Climate Modelling Project using SpeedyWeather.jl - To study atmospheric sensitivity to solar forcing
+Climate Modelling Project using SpeedyWeather.jl - To study atmospheric sensitivity to solar forcing